MarkoKermi/Blog_app/README.md

 - Create posts.
 - List all the posts.
 - Add comments and likes to a post.
-- See all comments and likes in a post.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>